About the STEMarts Model

 • We focus on community outreach to make STEAM programming accessible to underrepresented minorities and girls.
 Workshop participants are representative of the socio-economic and cultural diversity of their community.

-About the STEMarts Curriculum Tool
+About the STEMarts Methodology

-The STEMarts Curriculum Tool is a free hybrid online platform that provides STEAM activities and resources to be used at an array of educational and sci-art events.
-Featured artists and interdisciplinary collectives share their processes--which inherently integrate science and technology with their diverse creative, cultural and academic backgrounds--and thus create powerful stories that will directly inspire and engage our youth.
-The platform is built around the artist's work and includes teacher tools such as student surveys and standard alignments.
-STEAM wikis harness the collective knowledge available online with curated activities and resources.
-Each artist page or project is designed to the United Nations Sustainable Development Goals (SDG), Next Generation Science Standards (NGSS) and Partnership for 21st Century Skills (P21).
-This hybrid educational platform enhances and deepens the educational experience while bringing cutting-edge STEAM resources to your classroom.
-In the Partner page, you will see events i.e. PASEO, ISEA2012, KERNEL X and Seco Live.
-Note that each event has many artists and in some cases like The PASEO festival, several years of content.
+This hybrid educational platform enhances and deepens the educational experience while bringing cutting-edge STEAM resources to classrooms.
+The online tools can be used after the event is completed.
+Note that each event has many artists and in some cases such as The PASEO festival, several years of content.
 Each page includes information about the artist and the unique installation that they created for the sci-art event.
 Scroll down to the Design Tool which takes you through the process of how to incorporate the artist page and resources as a classroom project.
-The correlating STEAM wiki contains all the STEAM activities, research articles and resources for that artist's unique topic or medium of exploration.
+The correlating STEAM wiki contains all the STEAM activities, research articles and resources for that artist’s unique topic or medium of exploration.
 The Teacher Tools section provides teacher resources that explain new terms introduced through this program, student surveys and handouts to assist with developing lessons and projects around the content.